 Additional Email: firstname.lastname@example.org

-Dr. Gregory Brookes is an assistant professor of music at Texas Tech University where he teaches applied
+Dr. Gregory Brookes is an associate professor of music at Texas Tech University where he teaches applied

 voice, graduate and undergraduate vocal pedagogy, and lyric diction.
 He holds degrees